lilgallon/javafx-nero-engine/README.md

 Analyze > Show Coverage data.
 In the new window press the + button and select target/jacoco.exec file.
 The test coverage results will appear in the editor Coverage tab.

+### 5.3 Execution

+**Intellij tools:** Go in `src/demo/java/sample/main/Main` and click on "run Main.main()".

+**Maven tools:**
+Type `mvn javafx:run`

+If there is an error saying `Error: Could not find or load main class sample.main.Main`, it is probably because you typed `mvn clean`.
+To fix it, go in IntelliJ, click on Build and then, Rebuild project.

 ## 4. Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details.